hai-vr/documentation/docs/products/starmesh/operators/paint-new-bone.md

 ### Create the operator and selectors

 - Add a *Starmesh Op.
-Translate Rotate Scale (TRS)* component on a new GameObject in your avatar.
+Paint New Bone* component on a new GameObject in your avatar.
 - In the selectors of this component, add a *Starmesh Select Meshes*, or choose one that you already have.
     - Configure the *Select Meshes* selector so that it affects the relevant meshes.
 - In the selectors of this component, add other selectors, for instance, a *Starmesh Select Point Radius*.